getbeyond/beyondpay_gravityforms/README.txt

 = Is it secure and/or compliant to accept credit cards directly on my website? =

 Yes!
-Beyond Pay Gateway secures card data by hosting the actual payment fields and presenting them in an iframe so that the fields only *appear* to be part of the WooCommerce checkout form.
+Beyond Pay Gateway secures card data by hosting the actual payment fields and presenting them in an iframe so that the fields only *appear* to be part of Gravity Forms.

 Once card data is collected, then the information is further secured by *tokenization*: a process in which the sensitive card data is exchanged for a non-sensitive representation, or "token."
 This ensures that cardholder data is not sent from the consumer's browser to the merchant's web server, and only the surrogate token value comes into contact with the merchant's systems.